flpvsk/flpvsk.com/site-flpvsk.com/pages/talks/index.md

   currentMenuItemId: 'talks',
 });

-Here's a collection of talks I gave as well as guest appearences on different podcasts.
+Here's a collection of talks I gave as well as guest appearances on different podcasts.
 Topics vary from programming and tech to product and general management.